Khev/khev.github.io/media_coverage.md

 **Swarmalators** <br/>
 Fireflies can sync.
 Fish can swarm.
 But what can sync and swarm?
 Find out in [this](https://phys.org/news/2017-11-mathematician-swarmalators-future-science.html) Phys.org article, and [this](https://sinews.siam.org/Details-Page/self-organization-in-space-and-time) SIAM news article.
+Soft robots also exhibit swarmalator phenomena [here](https://www.sciencedaily.com/releases/2021/03/210316112319.htm).